JesseAReyes1996/Hangman/README.md

 Run "python server.py" in one of the open terminals.

-The other terminal will connect to the server using telnet.
+The other terminal will connect to the server using Telnet.

 Use the command "telnet localhost 8238" to connect to the server.